 Price, per person

-Airport transfers from Biarritz (day 1) and to Santiago de Compostela (day 12) and all other road travel by coach (flights are not included); accommodation as described below; breakfasts, 8 lunches (3 are picnics) and 8 dinners, with wine, water and coffee; admission costs; tips for waiters; the services of the lecturer and tour manager.
+Airport transfers from Biarritz (day 1) and to Santiago de Compostela (day 12) and all other road travel by coach (flights are not included); accommodation as described below; breakfasts, 8 lunches (2 are picnics) and 8 dinners, with wine, water and coffee; admission costs; tips for waiters and drivers; the services of the lecturer and tour manager.

 Hotel Roncesvalles: 3-star hotel in an 18th-cent. building.
 Hotel Los Agustinos, Haro: 4-star in a converted convent.
 Parador de Sto Domingo la Calzada: 4-star parador, former mediaeval pilgrim hospital.
 NH Palacio de Burgos, Burgos: 4-star hotel in a converted palace.
-In 2017, Parador de León: 5-star parador in grandiose Plateresque pilgrim hostel, and in 2018, NH Collection León Plaza Mayor: 4-star hotel in an 18th-century converted military building in the main square.
+September 2018 & June 2019, NH Collection León Plaza Mayor: 4-star hotel in an 18th-century converted military building in the main square, September 2019, Hotel Real Colegiata de San Isidoro, León: attractive 3-star hotel occupying one of the first and finest Romanesque buildings in Spain.
 Hotel Spa Ciudad de Astorga: modern 3-star hotel in the centre.
 Parador de Villafranca del Bierzo: 4-star parador in a contemporary building.
 Hotel Alfonso IX, Sarriá: modern hotel near the river.
 Parador de Santiago de Compostela: 5-star parador in the former pilgrims’ hospital.
 Single rooms are doubles for sole use throughout.

 Between 8 and 18 participants.